20 Most Brilliant Kitchen Cleaning Hacks of All Time

 Once this has been done, let your coffee pot sit for a while, before discarding the liquid and starting a new cycle, with just water this time.
 Run plain water through your coffee maker two more times before using it again, allowing some time between each cycle for your appliance to cool.

 If you have granite worktops, you’ll already know that you shouldn’t ever use bleach on your countertops.
 This can damage them, ruining the lovely look that granite gives and leaving remnants of bleach on your tops, which is later picked up during the cooking process and prove poisonous.

-Simply mix three parts dish detergent with one standard rubbing alcohol instead- these are Ph balanced and therefore perfect for cleaning your granite work surfaces part.
-Then add this to some warm water, try not to let the mixture be too concentrated, since the rubbing alcohol can break down any sealers in your kitchen.
-Allow the water to cool slightly, until it only slightly warm.
+Simply mix three parts dish detergent with one standard rubbing alcohol instead.
+These are Ph balanced and therefore perfect for cleaning your granite work surfaces part.
+Then add this to some warm water, try not to let the mixture be too concentrated since the rubbing alcohol can break down any sealers in your kitchen.
+Allow the water to cool slightly until it is only slightly warm.
 Then simply wash down your countertops and finish by buffing over your granite worktops for a great finish.

 - Keep your cutting boards germ-free with lemon and salt

 This is one of the best all-natural cleaning hacks out there but bear in mind that you’ll need to give your wood a quick wipe down afterward, to avoid any funny-tasting food!
 All you’ll need to do is give your wooden chopping board a sprinkling of salt, then slice a lemon in half and use the open side of the lemon, rubbing liberally across the cutting board and being sure to get all the corners.
 Don’t forget to squeeze slightly so you can really use all the lemon juice available!
 After 5 minutes, scrape all the gunk off your board and give the surface a quick wipe down.